atharvahd6/trendforge-ai/README.md

-Here is the complete, high-converting, professional **README.md** for your project dashboard.
-It lays out the entire plan we discussed, why we built it this way, how the multi-agent system runs for free, and exactly how you can intervene to add your own manual business ideas whenever you want.

----

 # 🚀 TrendForge-AI (Hexa-Agent Venture Lab)

 TrendForge-AI is an autonomous micro-SaaS incubator that runs 100% free using decentralized cloud networks and a collaborative matrix of 6 AI models.
 Every 24 hours, the system wakes up, scans the digital landscape for burning market gaps, profiles the target customer, maps out a technical code architecture, and designs a high-converting copywriting copy deck.